ibi-is-okk/Social-Media-App-C-/README.md

 This project is a social network application developed in C++ .
 It allows users to interact with each other, share posts, like posts, comment on posts, view profiles, and perform various other social networking activities.

 ## **Table of Contents**
--Project Description
+- Project Description
--Folder Structure
+- Folder Structure
--Installation
+- Installation
--Usage
+- Usage
--Dependencies
+- Dependencies
--Contributing
+- Contributing
--License
+- License

 ## **Project Description**
 The social network application is designed to simulate a simplified version of popular social media platforms.
 It allows users to create accounts, add friends, like posts, comment on posts, and perform other social networking activities.
 Key functionalities include: